dashluu/ir/README.md

 * `InstrBuilder`: constructs a list of instructions by traversing the AST.
 * `JmpTargetResolver`: resolves any jump target by using the generated hierarchy from the previous pass.
-* `BasicBlockBuilder`: builds a list of basic blocks from the constructed list of instructions.
+* `BasicBlockBuilder`: builds a list of basic blocks for the CFG from the constructed list of instructions.
-* `CFGBuilder`: builds a CFG from the constructed list of basic blocks.
-This is still being implemented.

 ## Other projects